hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 p2p-port="1789"
 ```

-Specifies the port on which P2P peer discovery listens.
+Specifies the P2P listening ports (UDP and TCP).
 The default is 30303.
+Ports must be [exposed appropriately](../Configuring-Pantheon/Networking.md#port-configuration).

 !!!note
     This option is not used when running Pantheon from the [Docker image](../Getting-Started/Run-Docker-Image.md#exposing-ports).